ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 > It should exit 0 and only display a warning of unused variables.

 ##### 2. Update `kustomization.yaml`
-* To perform an application update to any ZenHub version, modify the image tags in the `images` section to match the new ZenHub application image tags.
+* To perform an application update to any Zenhub version, modify the image tags in the `images` section to match the new Zenhub application image tags.
 > If you are using your own registry, you have to sync the images first, see [3.1 Docker Registry](#31-docker-registry)

 ```txt